 Welcome

-I am a sociologist researching contemporary political conflicts and their roots in social inequality.
-I work as a Postdoctoral Researcher at Humboldt University Berlin.
+I am a sociologist researching political conflicts and their roots in social inequality.
+I work as a postdoctoral researcher at Humboldt University Berlin.

-On this website you can find information about my research, teaching, media appearances, and my CV.
+On this website you can find information about my research, teaching, public writing and my CV.

 Research

 The following are central themes of my research.
-Publications and projects are listed here.
+My publications are listed here.

 Class